Uptown BRT Project

 Northwest Transit Center (NWTC)

-On the north end the Uptown BRT will connect to the METRO bus system at the NWTC.
-A new transit center on Westpark Drive will connect at the south end.
-The NWTC is being expanded to accommodate both the New Bus Network and the Uptown BRT:
+The north terminus of the new BRT system will connect to the METRO bus network at the NWTC.
+The new BRT system southern terminus will at a new transit center on Westpark Drive.
+The NWTC is being reconfigured to accommodate both the New Bus Network and the Uptown BRT.
+The NWTC will include elements which will enhanced Universal Accessibility, Improve Safety and Security as well as improving the Customer Experience.

-- About 250 spaces added north of the transit center across Old Katy Road
+- Approximately 250 parking spaces added north of the transit center across Old Katy Road new pedestrian signalization and sidewalks

-- Bus bays increased from 12 to approximately 20 bays
+- Bus bays increased from 12 to 20 bays

 - Accommodations for the Uptown BRT vehicles